DaisyDomergue/news-aggregator/README.md

 ```
 Replace topic with and subject you want to search

+Blackbox Test
-Test can also be done by importing the news-aggregator.postman_collection.json
+Can also be done by importing the news-aggregator.postman_collection.json